Regularity of kinetic Fokker-Planck equations in bounded domains: Theory of weak solutions

 \end{definition}

-\begin{remark} For fixed $f$ in the above definition, the function $\g_xf$ satisfying \eqref{weak} is unique, which is named as the trace of $f$ on $[0,T]\times\p_x\D$.
-We will thus also refer to $f$ as the weak solution to \eqref{existence} for simplicity. \end{remark}
+\begin{remark} For a given $f$ in the above definition, the function $\gamma_xf$ satisfying \eqref{weak} is unique, which is named as the trace of $f$ on $[0,T]\times\p_x\D$.
+Because of this uniqueness, we will sometimes refer to $f$ as the weak solution to \eqref{existence} below for simplicity, which actually indicates the pair of functions $(f,\gamma_xf)$.